 The NAC offers support and guidance for our faculty and staff to promote cultural awareness and the understanding of Native American cultures.
-We also collaborate with faculty, staff and departments on student events, workshops, training and campus events.
+We also collaborate with faculty, staff and departments on student events, workshops, trainings and campus events.

 Native American Center